Firefighting equipment is intended for extinguishing fire starts

 In addition to maintenance companies, first aid firefighting equipment is also available in hardware stores and shops selling household appliances as well as car and boating accessory stores.

-What should I do with an empty fire extinguisher?
+What to do with an empty fire extinguisher

 You can take an empty portable fire extinguisher to the nearest metal collection point.
 A pressurised extinguisher can be taken to the nearest maintenance company, which will dispose of it.
 A used fire blanket can be dumped with mixed waste.
 A fire blanket can only be used once.